 Intervals can also be raised or lowered by a semitone to become

 augmented or diminished, but for the moment all intervals of a Unison, 4th, 5th or octave in the exercises on this page are perfect intervals.
-A unison, 4th, 5th or octave can never be major or minor interval (even though it is part of the major scale).
+A unison, 4th, 5th or octave can never be labelled as a major or minor interval (even though it is part of the major scale).

 2nds, 3rds, 6ths and 7ths are either major or minor intervals.
 Again, it is possible to have other types of these intervals, but at the moment we are focusing on major and minor intervals.
 As you move on to more complex music theory, you will find that 2nds, 3rds, 6ths and 7ths can also be augmented or diminished, but never perfect.
 However, for now they are major or minor

 Major intervals are those which are part of the major scale.
 The major scale should always be your starting point when working out an interval.
 There are 2 example below.
 The first showing a major 6th interval in the key of C major, the second showing a major 3rd interval in the key of E major.